Missed Blocks Checker

 If the connection is successful, you're now connected to your new database using the postgres user.

-Add a symbolic link to the /usr/local/bin/ directory for system-wide access to Node Exporter:
+Add a symbolic link to the /usr/local/bin/ directory for system-wide access to Missed BLocks Checker:

 sudo ln -s /home/${USER}/missed-blocks-checker/missed-blocks-checker /usr/local/bin/